yoan-hadad/Maldelbrot-Set/README.md

 ## Run the project

 ### Option 1: NetBeans (recommended)
-This project includes a `FractalWindow.form` file created with the NetBeans GUI Builder.

 1. **Create** a NetBeans project
 2. **Replace** the src folder with the zip
 3. Open the project in **NetBeans**